Learning to Code

 Chrome is great for developing website.
 You can learn more about it’s developer features on the Chrome DevTools site.

-Firefox also has some great built-in developers tools, but many prefer the Firebug extension.
+Firefox also has some great built-in developers tools.

 If you’re looking for quick way to test out code or examine the contents of a website, try these web-based tools

 Open Source (Free!)
 Code Editors